MicrosoftDocs/azure-docs/articles/virtual-machines/virtual-machines-linux-docker-compose-quickstart.md

 # Get Started with Docker and Compose to define and run a multi-container application on an Azure virtual machine

 Get started using Docker and [Compose](http://github.com/docker/compose) to define and run a complex application on a Linux virtual machine in Azure.
 With Compose, you use a simple text file to define an application consisting of multiple Docker containers.
-Then you spin up your application in a single command that does everything to get it running on the VM.
+You then you spin up your application in a single command that does everything to deploy your defined environment.

 As an example, this article shows you how to quickly set up a WordPress blog with a backend MariaDB SQL database on an Ubuntu VM.
 You can also use Compose to set up more complex applications.